-The results can help you identify the main problem areas of your user experience.
-For example, you might find a specific task or page that users are not happy with.
+The results can help you identify the key areas where users are facing problems.
+For example, you might find a specific page or a segment that’s causing users to abandon your site.

-If you need a step-by-step breakdown of the experience, you can use user interviews.
+If you’re looking for a more granular level of information to understand a customer’s experience on your site, conduct user interviews.
 They are an excellent tool for singling out specific problems.

 Tell the test users to complete the task in question, and then ask them questions to single out problematic areas, and get ideas for improvement.